gilbertyap/EC601_Product_Design/Project3/README.md

 ### Issues

 * For some reason, the performance of the pre-trained models in Windows was significantly slower than in Linux.
 I am not sure if this has to do with how PyTorch is installed differently in Windows than it is in Linux.
+* I have noticed some issues with installing PyTorch as of October 8th, 2020.
+I was able to install version 1.6.0 sometime before this but lately, running `pip install torch torchvision` or even the longer command `pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html` seems to always return an error now.
+Not sure if this is an issue with the hosting of PyTorch on PyPi or not.